-We believe realizable pay is an appropriate way to view our pay-for-performance philosophy.
+We believe realizable pay is an appropriate way to view our pay-forperformance philosophy.
 The difference between realizable pay and grant date valuation of our long-term incentive vehicles can be significant.
 Given the substantial portion of our CEO's compensation that is performance-based, we believe it is important to consider realizable pay.
-For purposes of illustration, in the two tables that immediately follow, we compare the target total direct compensation that was available to be awarded to our CEO in each of the last three fiscal years (Table 1) to the corresponding amounts that we paid out or that may be considered realized (based on the methodology described below) as of December 31, 2013 (Table 2).
+For purposes of illustration, in the two tables that immediately follow, we compare the target total direct compensation that was available to be awarded to our CEO in each of the last three fiscal years (Table 1) to the corresponding amounts that we paid out or that may be considered realized as of December 31, 2014 (Table 2).
 The tables illustrate that our annual and long-term incentive programs over the past three fiscal years is consistent with our pay-for-performance philosophy, which is that total direct compensation is significantly correlated to the relative performance of our Common Stock.
-For example, although we experienced a significant 27% increase in the price of our Common Stock in 2013, we were at the 45th percentile for total shareholder return against the companies comprising the Russell 2000 Index on December 31, 2013.
-In turn, as Table 2 shows, our CEO total direct compensation that we consider realized equaled 105% of the annual target total direct compensation given our considerable outperformance against our 2013 Operating Plan target for Adjusted EBITDA, year over year consolidated revenue improvement of 6% (but less than our 2013 Operating Plan for such metric), but relatively average performance for total shareholder return.
-In other words, as our Common Stock performed at around the median of companies in the Russell 2000 Index in 2013, our consolidated revenue fell slightly short of our 2013 Operating Plan target and our profitability significantly exceeded our targets, our CEO's realized pay was only slightly above her 2013 target total direct compensation.
-Comparing over a longer term, our Common Stock price experienced 232% and 139% cumulative increases for the two- and three-year periods ended December 31, 2013, respectively, which placed us in roughly the 95th percentile and in the 88th percentile for total shareholder return against the companies comprising the Russell 2000 Index at the beginning of the corresponding period.
-Such relative stock outperformance resulted in our CEO's realized pay for 2012 and 2011 totaling 193% of the annual target total direct compensation for each of those years.
+For the one-, two- and three-year periods ended December 31, 2014, we were at the 83rd, 71st, and 97th percentile for total shareholder return against the companies comprising the Russell 2000 Index at each of December 31, 2013, 2012 and 2011, respectively.
+In turn, as Table 2 shows, our CEO annual total direct compensation that we consider realized for each of the last three years equaled 122% to 240% of her annual target total direct compensation.